securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Contact {#contact}

-This directive allows you to provide an address that researchers should use for reporting security vulnerabilities.
+This directive indicates an address that researchers should use for reporting security vulnerabilities.
 The value MAY be an email address, a phone number and/or a web page with contact information.
 The "Contact:" directive MUST